Earnest money definition and purpose

 How much does your earnest money deposit need to be?

 The question everyone asks first: how much is this going to cost me?
 Typically, earnest money is 1 to 3% of the home’s purchase price.
 So, around $3,000 to $9,000 on a $300,000 house.
-This money will be safely held in an escrow account until the deal closes.
+This money is safely held in an escrow account until the deal closes.

 What happens to earnest money at closing?

-So, where does this chunk of change end up?
-When closing day finally arrives (did you even sleep a wink?), your earnest money deposit goes towards your down payment.
+So, where does this money ultimately go?
+When the closing day arrives (did you manage to get any rest?), your earnest money deposit goes toward your down payment.

 Why should you pay earnest money?